 USE THE CORRECT LENS

 Depending on the sport you’re livestreaming (and therefore the venue), it’s essential that you choose the correct camera lens to capture all the action.
 For basketball games consider using a wide-angle lens to expand your camera’s field of view and capture the more of the court in the shot.
-If filming a sport with a larger field such as football or soccer, a telephoto lens will magnify the focal length of the camera and enable you to film athletes no matter where they are on the field.
+If you want to livestream high school football or soccer, a telephoto lens will magnify the focal length of the camera and enable you to film athletes no matter where they are on the field.

 To help capture games from every angle consider using more than one device and employing multi-cam software.
 A few livestreaming apps will enable you to jump between multiple devices but we recommend Airmix by Teradek.
 Be strategic when it comes to the placement of your streaming devices and of course test everything out in the days prior to the game.
 Team practices and scrimmages are excellent opportunities to practice going live and using multi-cam software.